yosuzuk/playground/README.md

 ## Conditions

-- Working with existing folder structure
+- A: Working with existing folder structure
-- Working with existing modules written in AMD
+- B: Working with existing modules written in AMD
-- Working with existing require statements for static assets (e.g. templates)
+- C: Working with existing require statements for static assets (e.g. templates)
-- Working with existing asynchronous require statements (require([...], f))
+- D: Working with existing asynchronous require statements (require([...], f))
-- Working with path alias
+- E: Working with path alias
-- Working with bower dependencies
+- F: Working with bower dependencies

+## Current result

+- A: OK
+- B: Works for most modules (RequireJS specific loaders, such as "domReady", needs to be replaced)
+- C: The "text" loader can be replaced with Webpack's "raw-loader"
+- D: ES6's "system.import" is not supported by Webpack 1 (it kind of works with "require.ensure" but is limited to a static context)
+- E: OK
+- F: TODO

-## Steps
+## Steps to reproduce this setup

-Init project
+- Init project

     npm init

-Install Webpack
+- Install Webpack

     npm install webpack --save-dev

-(missing webpack in PATH, TODO solve, Workaround via script entry in package.json)
+- Add a script entry for Webpack in package.json

+    "scripts": {
+      "webpack": "./node_modules/.bin/webpack --progress --colors"
+    }

+(allows us to run `npm run webpack`)

-Create `webpack.config.js`
+- Create `webpack.config.js`

+(see the actual file for its content)

-Install Babel and its loader and polyfill
+- Install Babel and its loader and polyfill

     npm install --save-dev babel-core babel-preset-es2015 babel-loader babel-polyfill

-Create `.babelrc`
+- Create `.babelrc`

     { "presets": [ "es2015" ] }

-Move as many 3rd party libraries as possible from bower.json to package.json
+- Move as many 3rd party libraries as possible from bower.json to package.json

-    npm install --save jquery
+    npm install --save jquery someLib1 someLib2 someLibN

-Tell jshint to allow ES6
+- Tell jshint to allow ES6

     { "esversion": 6 }

-( '"esnext": true' is deprecated )
+(use `"esnext": true` for older versions of jshint, or try to update)

-Install raw-loader and configure an alias 'text' pointing to the raw loader
+- Install raw-loader and configure an alias 'text' pointing to the raw loader

     npm install --save-dev raw-loader